deepaksrivastav/deepaksrivastav.github.io/_posts/2017-06-28-openshift-origin-installation.md

 router-1-ufwot             1/1       Running   0          3m
 ```

-12. Check if NFS shares were created and that registry uses it
+**Step 12 : ** Check if NFS shares were created and that registry uses it
 ```bash
 # Check location of NFS Shares
 $ showmount -e